 Reckless Driving By Passing A Stopped School Bus in Virginia is punished under Virginia Code §46.2-859.
-That law states, in pertinent part:
+I have provided the official law below which states the following, in pertinent part:

 Va Code §46.2-859.
 Passing a stopped school bus; prima facie evidence.